The Pen is Mightier than the Pill.

 I’ve come to some conclusions.
 I think; at least in my case… it’s my fault.

-We all Chewed the same dirt; no matter if it was in Southeast Asia, Granada or Somalia and I don’t think I’m the only one who experiences this phenomenon.
+No matter if it was in Southeast Asia, Granada or Somalia, we all chewed the same dirt and I don’t think I’m the only one who experiences this phenomenon.

 When you spend months or years exposing yourself to extreme fear and the emotional swing, that comes with having people try to kill you… or knowing if you are compromised you will hope they kill you… you can’t just stop.

-Personally, I didn’t get that one even remotely right for a long time.
+Personally, I didn’t get that one even remotely right for about 25 years.
 When I came back, it was to become a “Lotus Eater.”
-Oh, I was taken care financially and medically, but I felt discarded.
+Oh, I was taken care of financially and medically, but I felt discarded.

 I could tell they were trying to determine if I still had my all ducks all marching to the same cadence and that in itself, angered me.
 I somehow decided to fill the void with contempt for the human race.
 I became an expert at being a dickhead to everyone and anyone.

-I did some light contract work for a few years and spent way too much time in bar room brawls.
-The people who claimed me spent way too much time negotiating me out of local jails.
+I did some light contract work for an allied government for a few years and I participated in more than my share of bar-room brawls.
+The organization who claimed me spent way too much time negotiating me out of local jails.
 I’m still working on fixing that part.
-I rarely fight any more, but I do make an ass out of myself on occasion.
+I rarely fight anymore, but I do make an ass out of myself on occasion.

 If I go a few days without exercising my mind, either by researching an article or writing, I start focusing on the past, the friends I left behind, some because of the bad decisions I had no choice but to make – It never turns out good.